jcmq6b/jcmq6b/Assignment13-a/Hello_World_SSO/notes.md

-Right now I've got a really basic wepage hosted on http://localhost:3000/ (when my server is running) I havn't gotten one of my functions to work, so both the login and logout buttons are locked for the time being
+- Right now I've got a really basic wepage hosted on http://localhost:3000/ (when my server is running)
+- I havn't gotten one of my functions to work, so both the login and logout buttons are locked for the time being
+- Also requires that node be installed in the same directory (I didnt add that to this repository since its too big)